Michael Hughes

 All enquiries are reviewed personally.
 Genuine enquiries are welcome and will receive a response subject to current availability, clinical suitability and capacity.

-Unsolicited marketing, spam, fraudulent approaches, nuisance communications, cryptocurrency-related solicitations, or inappropriate contact will not receive a response and may be reported where appropriate.
+Unsolicited marketing, spam, fraudulent approaches, nuisance communications, cryptocurrency-related solicitations, or any other inappropriate contact are not accepted.
+Such communications will not receive a response and may be reported, blocked, and/or referred to the relevant authorities or organisations where appropriate.

 ⸻